 With the length of my hair and the thickness, I like to rough dry my hair with a paddle brush.
-I use a nozzle on the hair dryer to direct the heat and reduce frizziness.
+I use a nozzle on the hairdryer to direct the heat and reduce frizziness.
 I use the paddle brush to direct my hair away from my face, brush down my bangs and swipe them from side to side to get them to lay flat but also curve with the shape of my forehead, and lift up hair in the back to add volume at the crown.

 After my hair is fully dry, I take sections and curl them with a 1″ barrel curling iron.
 While the first pieces near my face are curled away from my face, the rest is curled randomly.
 I am not too particular with these curls, but I do try to curl the hair in a spiral down the barrel of the iron.
 This will provide wave; if you curl the hair over itself you'll end up with more volume.

 After the curls cool, I use my fingers to shake out the curls to get a more natural look.
 If I want a more relaxed look, I will brush out the curls with the paddle brush.

-Often my bangs will flip up or out; when that happens I use a flat iron to smooth my bangs.
+Often my bangs will flip up or out; when that happens I like to use a flat iron to smooth my bangs.
 I also love a flat iron for the days when I want to rock straight hair without frizziness.
-The Hot Tools Salon Digital 1″ Flat Iron has ceramic technology to reduce frizz and adjustable temperature that goes up to 440°F.
+The Hot Tools Salon 1″ Flat Iron has ceramic technology to reduce frizz and adjustable temperature that goes up to 440°F.